dfbr/pythonLessons/Lessons/whatIsPython.md

 Date: 22/06/2020
 """

-# import the required modules (this is someone else's code, not Matthew's)
+# import the required packages (this is someone else's code, not Matthew's)
 import datetime